Replacements For Fax Machines

 [UPDATE: October 2016.
 Since I wrote this article four years ago I’m sure the landscape of online fax services has changed considerably.
 For more current information, check out this Tidbits article about SRFax and other Internet faxing options.]

 [UPDATE: May 2023. mFax is another HIPAA-compliant fax option.
 It was recommended by the NYT’s Wirecutter team.
 They also recommend HelloFax which has been bought by Dropbox.
-It’s useful and affordable if you only need to send faxes occasionally.]
+It’s useful and affordable if you only need to send faxes occasionally.
+The free tier allows 1 person to send 5 faxed pages but you can’t receive any faxes unless you upgrade to a paid account.]

 Option 3